npm/promise-spawn/README.md

   concatenating the command and its escaped arguments and running the result.
   This option is _not_ passed through to `child_process.spawn`.
 - Any other options for `child_process.spawn` can be passed as well.

+### `promiseSpawn.open(arg, opts, extra)` -> `Promise`

+Use the operating system to open `arg` with a default program.
+This is useful for things like opening the user's default browser to a specific URL.

+Depending on the platform in use this will use `start` (win32), `open` (darwin) or `xdg-open` (everything else).
+In the case of Windows Subsystem for Linux we use the default win32 behavior as it is much more predictable to open the arg using the host operating system.

+#### Options

+Options are identical to `promiseSpawn` except for the following:

+- `command` String, the command to use to open the file in question.
+Default is one of `start`, `open` or `xdg-open` depending on platform in use.